ipaqmaster/vfio/README.md

    The taskset argument will take the threads you give it and only lets the VM execute on those threads.
 It also creates only that many threads on the VM.
 (6 and 4 in the examples respectively)
    This can significantly reduce latency if the guestis having trouble, even if you haven't configured any host pinning.

-`-run`

-  Actually run.
-The script runs dry without this flagrun and tries to output as much helpful info as it can.
-    Especially useful for testing PCI regexes without unbinding things first try, but good for general safety.

 `-colortest`

   A quick terminal color test then exits.